tartley/missile-commander/README.md

 ## TODO

-* Missiles emit 'strike' event.
-Ground listens, decides whether Pop or Detonation (& destroyed feature) results.
-(I think this is how it already works.
-I'm just getting clarity).
-Whereas:
-* Shots directly cause an Explosion, which does collision check to destroy Missiles.
+* Shots cause an Explosion, which does collision check to destroy Missiles.
 * Missile and Shot are quite similar. e.g.
   * Shots should have a trail